wp-plugins/amazonsimpleadmin/readme.txt

 Tested up to: 2.5
 Stable Tag: 0.9.4

 Lets you easily embed Amazon products into your posts by use of [asa]ASIN[/asa] tags.
 Supports the use of templates.
 So you can choose from various presentation styles and of course create your own template in a few seconds.
-Needs PHP 5!
+Requires at least PHP 5.1.4!

 == Description ==